 - Imprisonment casts broad uncertainty over the motives of both the insured and their beneficiaries.

-Throw in the inherent dangers associated with confinement, the uncertain mental health of the prison population and the "moral hazard" of insuring someone who already has run afoul of the law, and it's not hard to understand the industry's reluctance to insure prisoners.
+Throw in the inherent dangers associated with confinement (as viewers of "Orange Is the New Black" know all too well), the uncertain mental health of the prison population and the "moral hazard" of insuring someone who has run afoul of the law, and it's not hard to understand the industry's reluctance to insure prisoners.

 "Many companies may just not go through the exercise of underwriting for prisoners," Hasenauer says.